 Don’t worry!
 Good-Gums is here to help!

-The ingredients in Good-Gums are specifically designed to help your body heal itself naturally.
+The scientifically backed ingredients in Good-Gums are specifically designed to support your body’s healing itself naturally.
 After using Good-Gums, you’ll have greatly reduced plaque and tartar formation, your teeth will feel cleaner after each use with no scummy feeling, and your dental appointments will be quicker and easier.
 Hooray!

 What does it mean to have plaque and tartar?